randomyaps/finobe-laravel/README.md

   <img src="https://mirrors.creativecommons.org/presskit/icons/nc.svg" alt="NC" style="height: 20px;">
 </span>

-All HTML code belongs to Raymonf, the original creator of FINOBE.
+All website designs and assets belongs to Raymonf, the original creator of FINOBE.

 **That's all!** See ya next time!